Simple analysis of off-axis solenoid fields using the scalar magnetostatic potential: application to a Zeeman-slower for cold atoms: The Zeeman-slower: an inhomogeneous finite solenoid

-After following these steps to model the data, we show in Fig.~\ref{Fig6} a comparison between our analytical approximations and the experimental field.
-There is a reasonable agreement between the solid lines, representing equations (21) and (22) and the data points, representing the experimentally determined field.
+After following these steps to model the data, we show in Fig.~\ref{Fig6} a comparison between our analytical approximations and the numerical result (Fig.~\ref{Fig5}), that represent very accurately the experimental field, as determined by measurements in our laboratory.
+There is a reasonable agreement between the solid lines, representing equations (21) and (22) and the data points, representing the numerically calculated field.
 Note that, in contrast to the uniform finite solenoid where the power series was used to approximate the exact solution, here the power series simply approximates our model\cite{8} function.
-Therefore, increasing the order\cite{9} of the expansion only improves the agreement with the model (fitting) function, which represents the data only over a limited region and still does not contain all the information about the fields in the problem.
+Therefore, increasing the order\cite{9} of the expansion only improves the agreement with the model (fitting) function, which represents the data only over a limited region and does not contain all the information about the fields in the problem.
 This is clearly visible in Fig.~\ref{Fig6} where good agreement is found only in the range $z\approx$ (0.4 to 1.2) m.